-- When getting in and out of bed, always roll through your side with knees together.
+- When getting in and out of bed, always roll onto your side with knees together then sit and stand.
 Use your arms to push yourself up or lower your self down as your legs swing off/on the bed.

 - Sleep on your side, with pillows under your belly and between your knees.

 - Avoid heavy lifting during pregnancy.
 If you must lift, make sure you bend your knees, keep your back straight and brace your pelvic floor and deep tummy muscles.
 Keep the object you are lifting close to your body.
 Avoid lifting and twisting movements.